Table Integrity

 Table Integrity Check Settings

 In most cases you should accept the default settings.
 This will thoroughly check all tables.
-The first four options allow you to control which table groups are checked, and the last option, Check Each Byte, control how thorough DonorQuest is in checking for problems.
+The first four options allow you to control which table groups are checked, and the last option, Check Each Byte, controls how thorough DonorQuest is in checking for problems.
 Leaving the Check Each Byte option off will just run a quick structural check of all the selected tables, reporting any which are not up to specification because they are missing fields, or having existing fields which are either no longer needed, or have an incorrect data length.
 If you have restored a DonorQuest database that was installed and maintained with an older release of the software, then there will likely be tables which need to be upgraded via the Full Update Mode table integrity option (explained below).
 This option is simply used for detecting problems, not correcting them.

 The Check Each Byte option examines the actual data in each table, looking for suspect data that may have been the result of a network glitch or data write which occurred during a power failure.
 This check will also detect any non-standard character data which could not normally be entered from the keyboard, and which is therefore suspect.
 Typically, such data is simply the result of copying and pasting text from website of other sources which have embedded hidden characters.
 Data like this is harmless, but should be edited out of the database when found.
 If DonorQuest detects any such data, it will tell you the Donor ID and field(s) involved so that you can lookup the donor account and edit the text of the affected field(s).
 In general you should always keep the Check Each Byte option turned on, unless you are in a hurry and just want to run a quick compatibility check between the version of DonorQuest you are running and the database.